droglenc/NCMTH207/modules/prep/ANOVA2Foundations1.md

 1. What does no interaction effect look like on an interaction plot.
 1. Define "main effect."
 1. What must you consider before identifying main effects.
 1. What are two advantages of a CCFD over an OFAT?
-Thoroughly escribe the importance of each advantage.
+Thoroughly describe the importance of each advantage.